 Neil Corbould started his career in Special Effects in 1978 on Superman: The Movie.
 This was followed by work on Saturn 3, The Elephant Man, American Werewolf in London, Victor Victoria, Pink Floyd the Wall and Amadeus.
 In 1985, he started work on his first of three Bond films, as a technician on A View to a Kill and The Living Daylights.

 In 1995 he started on The Fifth Element which was his first film in the role of special effects supervisor for which he received a BAFTA.
 He went on to supervise the science fiction thriller Event Horizon which was followed by Steven Spielberg's Saving Private Ryan, for which he received a second BAFTA.This was followed by Entrapment and the Ridley Scott epic Gladiator for which he won an Academy Award.
 He also received double BAFTA nominations for Gladiator and for Vertical Limit in the same year.
 This was followed by work on The Mummy Returns and then a second collaboration with Ridley Scott on Black Hawk Down.
 In 2002, came Roland Emmerich's The Day After Tomorrow, which earned him his third BAFTA.
 King Arthur and Kingdom of Heaven followed and in 2005 he travelled to Australia to start work on Superman Returns.

 Neil was part of the visual effects team that supervised the practical effects element of the movie and was instrumental in the process of getting Gravity from script to screen.
-He is currently working on Star Wars Episode 7.

 Veteran Actor & award winning Director